 #5.
 Usability Factor

-The smaller size and weight makes mirrorless more friendly.
-They have used the same workflow interface in their mirrorless system also.
-This ensures that a person currently using a Canon full-frame DSLR camera would find it easy to use the full-frame mirrorless camera from Canon.
+All camera brands use the same workflow interface in their mirrorless system also.
+It ensures that a person currently using a Canon full-frame DSLR camera would find it easy to use the full-frame mirrorless camera from Canon.
 Same is the case with other manufacturers.

 #6.
 The RAW factor